What should we wear?

 Will I get lost?

 There is a good chance you may get lost; it is a seven acre field with several miles of paths!
 Never fear if you don’t soon get your bearings there are maze marshals on hand to point you in the right direction.
-(Remember to ask for a map at the kiosk).
+(Remember to take the map that you were given at the entrance kiosk into the Maze!).

 How many children can an adult take into the maze?